jacksonwuu/blog/docs/programming/Amazing-C.md

 # Amazing C

-A list of C projects that are good for learning C language.

 [SQLite](https://www.sqlite.org/index.html): SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

 [Lua](https://www.lua.org/download.html)：Lua is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.